netdata/netdata/collectors/ebpf.plugin/README.md

 ##### Page cache hits

 Netdata calls hits when an accessed page cache was not modified and we do not count pages that were added recently.
-This chart uses data from the four functions we are monitoring, mentioned above,.
+This chart uses data from the four functions we are monitoring, mentioned above.

 ##### Page cache misses

 A page cache miss means that a page was not inside memory when the process tried to access it.
 This chart shows the result of the difference for calls between functions `add_to_page_cache_lru` and `account_page_dirtied`.

-#### Syncrhonization
+#### Synchronization

-The **synchronization** submenu Netdata monitors calls for different syscalls.
+The **synchronization** submenu of Netdata monitors usage of various kernel syscalls.

 ##### File sync

-This chart shows calls to synchronization methods, fsync() and fdatasync(), to transfer all modified page caches for the files on disk devices.
+This chart shows calls to synchronization methods, `fsync()` and `fdatasync()`, to transfer all modified page caches for the files on disk devices.
 These calls block until the disk reports that the transfer has been completed.
 They flush data for specific file descriptors.